Mark Shoen

 Mark V. Shoen (born 1951) is an American billionaire businessman and vice-president of the moving equipment and storage rental company U-Haul, which was founded by his father.
 Shoen is also the largest shareholder in its parent company, Amerco.

+As of 2023, Shoen is the richest person in Arizona, with an estimated net worth of $4.8 billion.

-Early life
+Early life and education

-Shoen was born in Phoenix the son of Leonard Shoen and Anna Carty.
+Shoen was born in Phoenix, Arizona the son of Leonard Shoen and Anna Carty.
+He graduated from the College of the Holy Cross.

 Career

 Shoen is the largest shareholder in Amerco, the parent company of U-Haul, which is North America’s biggest moving and storage company.

-According to Forbes, Shoen has a net worth of $2.7 billion, as of October 2020.
+According to Forbes, Shoen has a net worth of $4.8 billion, as of August 2023.

 Personal life

-Shoen is married with one child and lives in Phoenix, Arizona.
+Shoen is married with one child, and lives in Phoenix, Arizona.